seemab-yamin/homedepot-scraper/README.md

 - Process each product by
     - First making HTML request and fetch some data from page source.
     - Crawl 510 reviews sorting by [ "newest", "oldest", "mosthelpfull", "photoreview", "lowestrating", "highestrating" ] using reviews API.
-    - Drop duplicates by using review_id to remove product review duplicates.
+    - Drop duplicates by using review_id to remove product review duplicates across each product.
 - Appending Each scraped product data in the output file [`products_review-category-name.csv`] after every successful product scraping.
-- `already_processed_products_file.txt` holds the products that are already processed to avoid duplicate data.
+- `already_processed_products` is a set variable in program that fetches the already processed URLs from the output file [`products_review-category-name.csv`] to avoid duplicate data extraction.
+This will be empty set if there is not output file.
 - Logs will be saved in `./tmp/scraper.log` file.

 ---